Riba

-There are two principal forms of riba.
-Most prevalent is the interest or other increase on a loan of cash, which is known as riba an-nasiya.
-Most Islamic jurists hold there is another type of riba, which is the simultaneous exchange of unequal quantities or qualities of a given commodity.
-This is known riba al-fadl.
+The primary variety or form of riba is the interest or other 'increase' on a loan of money—known as riba an-nasiya.
+Most Islamic jurists also acknowledge another type of riba: the simultaneous exchange of unequal quantities or qualities of some commodity—known as riba al-fadl.

 Etymology and definitions

 The word riba was used by the Arabs prior to Islam to refer to an "increase".
-In classical Islamic jurisprudence the definition of riba was "surplus value without counterpart."
+In classical Islamic jurisprudence, the definition of riba was "surplus value without counterpart".